alexbfree/thesis/src/additional.md

   1. **Insufficient Transparency**: Organisations appear evasive over data when responding to GDPR, leaving people “in the dark” even after making GDPR requests.
   2. **Confusing Data**: When presented with their data, people struggle to understand it and relate it to their lives and are not able to make use of it.
-  3. **Fragile Relationships**: Companies’ data practices, and in particular their privacy policies and GDPR response handling, can be impactful to customer relationships, carrying a risk of damaging trust but also the potential to improve relations.
+  3. **Fragile Relationships**: Companies' data practices, and in particular their privacy policies and GDPR response handling, can be impactful to customer relationships, carrying a risk of damaging trust but also the potential to improve relations.

 In all, the process from commencing data analysis to writing up thematic findings in the chapter took over 200 person-hours over a 9-month period from January to September 2020.